wwu98934/CBMIL/README.md

-# Clustering-based Multi-instance Learning Network for Whole Slide Image Classification with Multi-task Learning
+# Clustering-based Multi-instance Learning Network for Whole Slide Image Classification

-This repo is the PyTorch implementation for the CBMIL described in the paper "Clustering-based Multi-instance Learning Network for Whole Slide Image Classification with Multi-task Learning".
+This repo is the PyTorch implementation for the CBMIL described in the paper "Clustering-based Multi-instance Learning Network for Whole Slide Image Classification".

 ![pipline](figs/pipeline.png)